fxstein/ascii-guard/docs/USAGE.md

 ### Requirements

-- Python 3.12 or later
+- Python 3.10 or later
 - No other dependencies required!
+(Python 3.11+ uses stdlib only; Python 3.10 requires `tomli` for config support)

 ---